Input-output equations and identifiability of linear ODE models: Preliminaries

 \section{Preliminaries}

-In this section, we recall the notation/notions found in the literature and introduce our own notation/notions that we will use to state our main results in Section~\ref{sec:main}.
-All fields are assumed to have characteristic zero.
+In this section, we recall the notation/notions found in the literature and introduce our own notation/notions to state our main results in Section~\ref{sec:main}.
+All fields have characteristic zero.